RSS

 nou (1,5 denk ik)

-Ik heb em ook besteld, Volgens mij word het weer een Topper smile
+Ik heb em ook besteld, Volgens mij word het weer een Topper Winking my eye

 heb hem getest, vond hem niet fijn zitten en het geluid ging vele malen minder hard dan de sony mdr v700 die bijna even duur is.